practicajs/practica/docs/blog/10-masterpiece-articles/index.md

 ## What's so special about these articles?

-As a testing consultant, I read tons of testing articles throughout the years.
-The majority is just mediocre pieces of content that probably aren't worth your precious time.
+As a testing consultant, I **read** tons of testing articles throughout the years.
+The majority is just casual pieces of content that maybe aren't worth your precious time.
 Once in a while, not very often, I landed on an article that was *shockingly good*.
 Below is a list of articles that I've cherry-picked for you, articles that are likely to make you a better test writer.
 Half of these articles are related directly with JavaScript/Node.js, the second half covers ubiquitous testing concepts that are applicable in every language

 What's so special about them?
 First, the writing quality is just good, or great.
 Second, they mostly deal with the 'new world of testing', not the commonly known 'TDD-ish' stuff but rather modern concepts and tooling